alienator88/ASUS-TUF-Z390M-Pro-Gaming-Hackintosh-OpenCore/README.md

 &nbsp;

 ## Introduction
-NOTE: There's another branch in this repo that was done for Mojave with Clover.
+**NOTE**: There's another branch in this repo that was done for Mojave with Clover a few years back.
 I've since updated this repo with my current OpenCore/Ventura config

 <details>
 <summary><strong>💻 My Hardware</strong></summary>